 Opening up colleges’ tennis facilities to allow community access helps to develop links with, and provide opportunities for the local community, as well as providing an income generation opportunity.
 The LTA can provide support to colleges who would like to provide community access to their courts through gate access systems, venue management tools and marketing and court booking tools.

 Colleges who already open their tennis facilities to the community can access venue management tools, and marketing and court booking tools by completing full LTA Venue Registration here.
-It is free for education establishments.
+It is free for education establishments and you can register below.

 Keep up to date

-If you are interested in being kept up to date on opportunities for colleges please complete the form below:
+If you're interested in being kept up to date on opportunities for colleges please complete the form below: